localjo/quotable-wp/readme.md

 In no particular order

-* Position the toolbar relative to the text selection rather than the cursor
 * Add event listeners for touchscreen devices and keyboard input
 * Add support for twitter:// protocol to open links in app
 * Unit tests